 Saruman vs Hobbit

-James Everett says to not be Saruman.
-To not be the person that ‘dispenses wisdom’ from an ivory tower.
+Don’t be a Saruman, someone who ‘dispenses wisdom’ from an ivory tower.
 Instead be a hobbit.
-Be a comrade.
-Be a facilitator/filter/collaborator for the people around you.
+Be a comrade, a facilitator, filter, and collaborator for the people around you.

-The logical component is straightforward.
-Based on a societal structure it is what we expect from normal, rational human beings.
-It’s simple and clean.
+The logical component is based on the societal structure that we expect from normal, rational human beings, comprised of: